sebastian-zieba/PACMAN/README.md

 When submitting an issues, please provide information like the current ``PACMAN`` version and the error message you are receiving in your terminal.
 Also, have a look at our [FAQ page](https://pacmandocs.readthedocs.io/en/latest/faq.html) where we collect frequently asked questions.
 If you are thinking about contributing to ``PACMAN``, please also create an issue, so that we can make sure nobody else is already working on the same feature.

+## Acknowledgements

+We acknowledge Brianna Zawadzki's contribution in creating the PACMAN logo/animation.